Eneco/landscaper/README.md

 Input desired state files are in YAML and contain the name that identifies the "component", a reference to a chart, configuration and optionally secrets.
 Currently, secrets are handled by specifying the name in the YAML, e.g. `my-secret`, and having a matching environment variable available with the secret, e.g. `export MY_SECRET=Rumpelstiltskin`

+Landscaper can also be run as a control loop that constantly watches the desired landscape and applies it to the cluster.
+With this you can deploy landscaper once in your cluster, pass it a reference to a landscape description and have Landscaper apply it whenever the landscape changes.

 ## Example